kahoragachau/simple_shell/README.md

-# My Readme
-Simple Shell
+# Simple Shell

-## Description:
+## Descrption
-The implementation of a simple shell.
-The shell is an interactive interface that allows users to execute other commands and utilities in Linux and other UNIX-based operating systems.
-Shells use either a command-line interface or graphical user interface, depending on a computer's role and particular operation.
+This is a simple shell